syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RibbonTab to the ribbon ##

-We can catagrize the command using the [RibbonTab](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonTab.html).
+We can categorize the command using the [RibbonTab](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonTab.html).
 Any number of tab elements can be added to the ribbon using the [Tabs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html#Syncfusion_UI_Xaml_Ribbon_SfRibbon_Tabs) property, and you can use the `Header` property to name the tab.

 {% tabs %}
 {% highlight xaml %}